xorkevin/advent2018/day02/puzzle.md

 take forever to search the warehouse for **two similar box IDs...**" They walk too far away to hear any more.

-Late at night, you sneak to the warehouse - who knows what kinds of paradoxes you could cause if you were discovered - and use your fancy wrist device to quickly scan every box and produce a list of the likely candidates (your puzzle input).
+Late at night, you sneak to the warehouse&mdash;who knows what kinds of paradoxes you could cause if you were discovered&mdash;and use your fancy wrist device to quickly scan every box and produce a list of the likely candidates (your puzzle input).

 To make sure you didn't miss any, you scan the likely candidate boxes again, counting the number that have an ID containing **exactly two of any letter**